Federico-Di-Nardo/VisitNow/README.md

 # VisitNow

-VisitNow is an app created for travellers that wwant to know the world.
-Using the app, people can search information about different countries and choose where to travel or migrate.
+VisitNow is an app created to give information to peolpe that want to travel or migrate to various countries.
-One of the key features of VisitNow is that the app gets all the information about countries' restrictions together in a single place.
-Using the app, the traveller doesn't need to spend days researching in different webpages, as everyting is put together in his phone.
+One of the key features of VisitNow is that the app puts together information about countries' restrictions in a single place.
+Using the app, the user doesn't need to spend time researching in different places, as any useful information will be found in this app.
-The user can tell the app where he is from, what languages he speaks and how old is he, and using this information, the app will suggest the best places to visit or migrate.
+The users can tell the app their country of procedence, the languages they speaks and how old they are, and using this information, the app will suggest the best places to visit or to migrate.

 This project was developed using:
 - Android Studio (Java) for the Android app.
 - MS SQL for the database.

+This project was developed as a means of learning about Java, mobile programming and databases.